Tom-Drs/42-pool/README.md

 I participated in the pool of 42 Lyon in August 2022 at the age of 18 years.
 I share my pool for educational purposes and not for cheating.
 Anyway if you cheat 42 will know and you will not be admitted.

+In the second branch of this repo I will try to finish the pool and correct all my mistakes to improve !
 ```
 /* ************************************************************************** */
 /*                                                                            */